IgniteUI/help-topics/topics/02_Controls/igEditors/02_igMaskEditor/01_igMaskEditor_Styling_and_Theming.md

 The `igMaskEditor` control is jQuery-based widget that extends the `igEditor` control and it exposes a number of options for styling.
 To customize style of the mask editor you must use theme option to apply custom CSS rules to the control.

-The Ignite UI package comes with a number of jQuery UI and Bootstrap themes.
+The %%ProductName%% package comes with a number of jQuery UI and Bootstrap themes.
 Bootstrap support also includes generating and customizing your own bootstrap themes - see [Styling and Theming](Deployment-Guide-Styling-and-Theming.html) for details.
 All of the themes will style all controls including the editors on the page.

 ## Using ThemeRoller

 As the `igMaskEditor` control uses the jQuery UI CSS framework it can also be fully styled using the [jQuery UI ThemeRoller](http://jqueryui.com/themeroller/) where you can customize your own theme or choose from a gallery of available ones.
-These themes replace the ones that come by default with Ignite UI.
+These themes replace the ones that come by default with %%ProductName%%.

 Numeric editor with drop list using the UI Darkness theme: